-Naturally, every community association needs insurance to cover property damage resulting from natural and man-made disasters, like arson, lightning strikes and tornadoes.
+Every community association needs insurance to cover property damage resulting from natural and man-made disasters, like arson, lightning strikes, and tornadoes.
 However, loss of income is another area some boards overlook.

 Covering All the Bases With a Comprehensive Risk Management Assessment